ceramicnetwork/.github/OVERVIEW.md

 Ceramic documents are signed, append-only objects stored in [IPFS](https://github.com/ipfs/ipfs), encoded using [IPLD](https://github.com/ipld/ipld), and anchored in one or more blockchains.
 Documents are the core construct of the Ceramic protocol and can flexibly be modeled to represent many things.

-Documents can be used to descibe identities, applications, or services that are made available though through the Ceramic network.
-For example a service provider can create an identity and a policy document that includes the description of the api that can be used to reach the service (e.g. http api, libp2p protocol, etc).
-The policy document may also include payment information, i.e. if some form of payment is needed in order to use the service.

 Ceramic currently supports three standard [doctypes](https://github.com/ceramicnetwork/specs#document-types) ([3id](https://github.com/ceramicnetwork/specs/blob/master/doctypes/3id.md), [account-link](https://github.com/ceramicnetwork/specs/blob/master/doctypes/account-link.md), [policy](https://github.com/ceramicnetwork/specs/blob/master/doctypes/policy.md)), but more can be added to the protocol by submitting an issue on the [Ceramic Specs](http://github.com/ceramicnetwork/specs/issues) repository.

-Due to it's hybrid design relying on IPFS/IPLD and various blockchains, Ceramic's document graph is interoperable, scalable, permissionless, and low cost (variable depending on blochain anchor service).
+Due to its hybrid design relying on IPFS/IPLD and various blockchains, Ceramic's document graph is interoperable, scalable, permissionless, and low cost (variable depending on blochain anchor service).

 >Learn more about how [Ceramic documents work](https://github.com/ceramicnetwork/specs/blob/master/README.md#protocol-overview).